Diffusive limit approximation of pure-jump optimal stochastic control problems: Diffusive approximation

-so that it is large for $\epsilon$ small.
-To ensure the existence of a diffusive limit, we need to assume that the drift $b$ introduced in Section \ref{sec : pure jump problem} is of the form
+so that it is large for $\epsilon>0$ small.
+To ensure the existence of a diffusive limit, we need to assume that the jump coefficient $b$ introduced in Section \ref{sec : pure jump problem} is of the form

-for two bounded measurable maps $b^1,b^{2}: \R\x \Ab\times \R\mapsto \R$, each satisfying Assumption \ref{asmp: cont coefs} (with $b^{i}$ in place of $b$, $i=1,2$), and with $b^2$ satisfying the additional Assumption \ref{asmp: b2 conds}. \begin{Assumption} The function $b^2$ satisfies:
+for two bounded measurable maps $b_1,b_{2}: \R\x \Ab\times \R\mapsto \R$, each satisfying Assumption \ref{asmp: cont coefs} (with $b_{i}$ in place of $b$, $i=1,2$), and with $b_2$ satisfying the additional Assumption \ref{asmp: b2 conds}. \begin{Assumption} The function $b_2$ satisfies:

-\end{Assumption} In the above, the coefficient $b^{1}$ should be interpreted as a drift term while $b^{2}$ is a volatility.
-The respective scaling in $\epsilon$ and $\sqrt{\epsilon}$, together with Assumption \ref{asmp: b2 conds} are required to ensure that our pure-jump problem actually admits a diffusive limit of the form \eqref{eq: def SDE bar X} below.
+\end{Assumption} In the above, the coefficient $b_{1}$ should be interpreted as a drift term while $b_{2}$ is a volatility.
+The respective scaling in $\epsilon$ and $\sqrt{\epsilon}$ together with Assumption \ref{asmp: b2 conds} are required to ensure that our pure-jump problem actually admits a diffusive limit of the form \eqref{eq: def SDE bar X} below.
+Problems where this scaling of coefficient is appropriate involve many jumps of small relative size, with a variance of the same order as their drift over time.

 Likewise, we consider the value function

 Note that the scaling by $1/\lambda_{\epsilon}$ means that (up to a constant factor $T-t$) we consider the gain by average unit of actions on the system.
 Indeed $\E[N_{T}-N_{t}]=\lambda_{\epsilon}(T-t)$ and the control applies only at jump times of $N$.
 Note that we omit the dependence of $N$ on $\epsilon$, for ease of notations. \vs2